CivicActions/guidebook/practice-areas/project-management/pm-unanet-tasks.md

 title: Unanet tasks and training material
 ---

-# Project Management: Unanet Tasks and Training Materials
+# Project Management: Unanet tasks and training materials

-## Introduction

-Unanet is an enterprise resource planning (ERP) system that CivicActions leverages for time tracking, planning, forecasting and accounting.
+Unanet is an enterprise resource planning (ERP) system that CivicActions leverages for time tracking, planning, forecasting, and accounting.
 As a project lead, you're responsible for the following Unanet tasks:

 1. People planning and assignments
 2. Adjusting projections for holidays or other OOO